Nutritional value of kale includes abundant vitamins A, C and K.

 Banning legumes is the great dubious in my mind about the paleo and banting diets, because of their starch; rather avoid the refined carbs.

-Nutritional value of kale also includes proven reduced risk of metastatic-disease and it is great for your eyes.
+The nutritional value of kale also includes proven reduced risk of metastatic-disease; and it is great for your eyes.

 This table incidentally clearly shows why we should be eating from a wide range of foods.
-Kale is very rich in vitamin K, but poor in folate, that vital substance that prevents spina bifida and keeps your kids smart in school.
+Kale is very rich in vitamin K but poor in folate, that important nutrient that prevents spina bifida and keeps your kids smart in school.

 Broccoli is tops in vitamin C, but low in calcium.